 Igniting the Spark for Future Adventure

-The wonderful thing about spending a week at Avid4 Adventure camp is that it can be the spark that ignites the adventurous spirit in a child.
+The wonderful thing about experiencing adventure camp is that it can be the spark that ignites the adventurous spirit in a child.
 We always love hearing about what campers do after their week at summer camp is over.
 For instance, a child may want to go on a hike or may have a greater interest in biking after camp is over.
 Our hope is that by spending a week (or better yet, multiple weeks to continue building skills at camp and increasing their confidence outdoors) at camp your child will be more open to having meaningful and fun adventures outside for the rest of their life.

 There are many reasons why Avid4 Adventure is a good fit for your unadventurous kid.
 However, sending your child to camp might just provide the experience that helps them question their boundaries, try something new, and ultimately inspire them to embark on more outdoor adventures in the future!

 Are you ready for your child to explore the possibilities of outdoor adventure?
-Avid4 Adventure offers summer day camps for pre k - 11th graders in the Denver, Boulder and Colorado Springs areas of Colorado, the Bay Area of California and in Portland, Oregon.
+Avid4 Adventure offers summer sleepaway and day camps for pre k - 12th graders in the Denver, Boulder and Colorado Springs areas of Colorado, the Bay Area of California and in Portland and Bend, Oregon.
 Summer adventures for all levels include kayaking, mountain biking, rock climbing, survival skills, hiking stand up paddleboarding and more!
 Take a look at our program options by clicking the button below.